pfedick/DeckerGame/README.md

 own, or download a preview version on [GitHub](https://github.com/pfedick/DeckerGame/releases).

 ## Known issues and limitations
 I have three different systems available for developing and testing, but they all have in common, that display resoltion is around 1920 x 1080 pixel with a framerate of 60.
 I give my best to support other resoltions and frame rates, but I have limited possibilities to test.
 - on systems with framerate other than 60, strange things can happen
 - on systems with framerates lower than 30, everything will get slower and the physics engine will fail
-- on monitors smaller than 1920 x 1080, the viewpoint will get smaller and the different layers of the game (parallax) won't fit together
+- on monitors with resolutions other than 1920 x 1080, the output will be scaled up or down
-- on monitors bigger than 1920 x 1080 evereything will get smaller and you see much more of the "world" than it was intended.
-Especially you will see gaps and areas in the world, which I have not layed out.
-Also the parallax layers won't fit together and it is possible, that the front layer will hide the player layer
+- on resolutions lower than 1920 x 1080 the ui of the editor won't fit on the screen, on higher resolutions the ui will get smaller

 How to avoid issues with different resolutions:
 - when playing in a window, resize the window to a size of 1920 x 1080 pixel
 - play in fullscreen (not window mode) with a fixed resolution of 1920 x 1080 pixel
 - if framerate is higher than 60 and you run into issues, please report to me and try to configure your grafic card to limit the game at 60 Hz

 ## Bugreport
 You can open an issue in my [github project](https://github.com/pfedick/DeckerGame/issues) or contact me on [discord](https://discord.gg/QZXPNFKNKP).